-- Locate the other parent - If you don’t know the other parent’s address, we will try to obtain it.
-Any information you can give us—like current or past jobs, addresses, and earnings—will help us find the other parent.
-Note: All cases are confidential.
+Locate the Other Parent - If you don’t know the other parent’s address, we will try to obtain it.
+Any information you can give us (like current or past jobs, addresses, and earnings) will help us find the other parent.
+Note that all cases are confidential.
 Any information provided and/or obtained by this department will not be disclosed with the exception of documents filed with the courts.

-For more information on the benefits of opening a child support case, please contact us for an assessment based upon the needs of your family.
+For more information on the benefits of opening a child support case, please contact Child Support Services for an assessment based upon the needs of your family.